Becomer and Fighter, Part I

 knowledge from them!

-A simile is a linguistic comparison, a method to intensify, to illuminate what is intended, for example: ‘strong as a lion’.
+A simile is a linguistic comparison, a pointer of sorts, to illuminate what is intended, for example: ‘strong as a lion’.
 We label our assessments, our valuations of external reality by such word-image-metaphors.
-They are hints, clues pointing to what we mean to say. “they only hint.”
+They are hints, clues to indicate what we mean to say. “they only hint.”
 Thus you and I are fooled to assume a substantive, literal good or literal evil from such word images.
-They are not the “thing” but only a lens, a manner of speaking.
+They are not the “thing” but only a lens, a manner of speaking of our evaluation of things and experiences.
 The body has recourse alone to the images which the mind provides to “make sense” of experience.
 Language is the preeminent homo sapiens tool.

 Give heed, my brothers,